floatbeta/FLOAT/README.md

 ## Specification

-- Proof of Stake Removed
-- Proof of Capacity implemented
+- Proof of Capacity
-- 4 minute block time
+- 15 minute block time
-- 2,158,812,800 coins total
+- 17,000,000 coins total
 - Block reward starts at 10,000/block
 - Block Reward Decreases at 5% each month